 Find out more about BSBI's Policy on Nature Conservation.

 From our earliest days we have welcomed both professional and amateur members: BSBI remains the biggest and most active organisation devoted to the study of botany in Britain, Ireland, the Channel Isles and the Isle of Man.
 Our training, outreach and research programmes continue to support botanists at all skill levels.

 An education and training grants programme supported by BSBI aims to bring high quality botanical training within the reach of all; scientific research on British botany is supported by our staff and officers, and through our research grants scheme, while our outreach activities help us reach new audiences and attract the next generation of botanists.

 The BSBI produces national Atlases and county Floras of the distribution of plants.
-We publish the New Journal of Botany and hold conferences and field meetings.
+We publish British and Irish Botany and hold conferences, workshops, indoor and field meetings.
 Members are kept informed by a newsletter three times a year and are invited to make use of our system of County Recorders and national referees who can help with the identification of plants.

-To advance the study and enjoyment of wild plants and support their conservation in Britain and Ireland.
+To advance the study, understanding and enjoyment of wild plants and support their conservation in Britain and Ireland.
 We do this through:

 You can read more about our work by downloading the BSBI Annual Review: